hmc-cs-dzhang/language-design/language-design.md

 > Apparently, HTML5+CSS3 is turing complete too.

 What's interesting here is not whether these langauges are Turing-complete, or if they are, well, languages.
-Rather, the interesting thing is that Turing-completenes is an issue of discussion at all.
+Rather, the interesting thing is that Turing- completenes is an issue of discussion at all.
 There seems to be a popular conception that Turing-completeness makes a programming language, and since we have seen that many DSLs are not Turing-complete, it seems reasonable to believe that programmers in general may be more wary of DSLs than they would be of general purpose languages.

 This could lead to the same kind of discrimination described in Yang and Rabkin's article, where engineers are kept "outside" the loop based on their